 There’s some history to back that up.
 According to the nonprofit research group Urban Institute, from 1963-2013, wealthy families have only gotten richer over the past 50 years — while lower-income families stayed roughly the same or have seen things get worse.

 A similar number distrust Clinton and Trump on housing policy.
 Eighty-one percent of Clinton fans and 76 percent of Trump fans don’t think homeownership will become more affordable any time soon.
 Again, it’s probably based on what we’ve seen.

 “Having endured a massive housing bubble, as well as the worst financial crash since the Great Depression, Americans are skeptical owning a home will be cheaper in the next four years,” the GoBankingRates.com survey says.

-We’re somewhat more optimistic about jobs, but still in surprising lockstep: 60 percent of Clinton supporters and 61 percent of Trump supporters aren’t convinced that unemployment levels will decrease.
+We’re somewhat more optimistic about jobs.
+60 percent of Clinton supporters and 61 percent of Trump supporters aren’t convinced that unemployment levels will decrease.

 Both candidates have promised more job creation if they’re elected, but neither candidate’s supporters actually believe it.
 But here, people seem to be rejecting recent history.
 When President Barack Obama entered office, the unemployment rate was at nearly 10 percent.
 As of September 2016, it’s been cut in half to 5 percent, according to the Bureau of Labor Statistics.

 While both parties aren’t so confident about unemployment going down, some groups are more positive than others when it comes to wages.
 And in fact, this is the financial topic we’re most optimistic about, especially among Democrats.